 About Battle Road Independent Equity Research

-Battle Road Research is an equity research firm that provides fund managers and analysts with an independent voice on technology, and consumer stocks.
-Our name commemorates the Battle Road, an eighteen mile stretch between Boston and Concord, where the American Revolution began, and is meant to be a metaphor of research independence from investment banking.
+Battle Road Research is an equity research firm that provides fund managers and analysts with an independent voice on technology and consumer stocks.
+Our name commemorates the 18 mile stretch between Boston and Concord, where the American Revolution began, and is meant to be a metaphor of research independence from investment banking.

 We believe that our independence is critical to our success, and makes us different from our competition.
-We are not an investment bank, and our clients know that our research recommendations will not be manipulated in order to curry favor with an existing or future investment banking client.
+We are not an investment bank.
+Therefore, our clients know that our research conclusions and recommendations cannot be manipulated in order to curry favor with an existing or future investment banking client.
 Since we do not operate a trading desk, our clients can rely on us not to upgrade or downgrade a stock simply to cross a block trade.
 Despite the trend toward company-sponsored research, our clients can rely on the fact that we do not receive compensation from any company that we research.
-Our sole mission from day one has been, and remains the same: help our clients seek out stocks to buy and stocks to avoid.
+Our sole mission from our inception in 2001 has been and remains the same: help our clients seek out stocks to buy and stocks to avoid.

 Our research service is The Battle Road Advisory, which features company-specific reports on technology and consumer stocks.
 We currently publish over 90 reports each year on stocks across our Software, Manufacturing Technology, Electric Vehicle and Internet and Consumer sector coverage.
 All of our reports are Buy, Hold, or Sell rated since our clients like to know which stocks we like, and which stocks we would avoid.
 We cover an eclectic mix of mostly small and mid-cap stocks, along with a sprinkling of large cap sector leaders.
 Overall, we see ourselves as an independent input into our clients’ investment process.